YNHH terminates 94 employees who refused to receive COVID-19 vaccinations

 Yale Daily News

 On Oct.
-18, Yale New Haven Health’s human resources department sent notices of termination to 94 employees who refused to comply with a COVID-19 vaccine mandate.
+18, Yale New Haven Health’s human resources department sent notices of termination to 94 employees who refused to comply with a COVID-19 vaccine mandate, leaving them in the challenging process of recovering from unwarranted job termination.

 In late July, YNHH instated a vaccine mandate for all of its employees, requiring them to receive two doses of the Pfizer or Moderna vaccines or one dose of the Johnson & Johnson vaccine by Oct.
 1. Employees could apply for religious or medical exemptions during that time.
 Throughout the first three weeks of October, employees without proof of vaccination or approved exemptions received verbal and written warnings.
 On the evening of Oct.
 18, the 94 non-compliant employees received formal letters of termination.